Are you looking to start a career in diving? Learn about the kinds of scuba diving jobs you could do as a certified PADI pro diver.

 To become a marine archaeologist, you’ll need to be qualified in archaeology as well as being a PADI pro, and have a good understanding of the marine sciences.

 As a professional diver, you could work as an underwater photographer and spend your days capturing photos of marine wildlife, coral reefs, cave systems, and shipwrecks.

-Much of the underwater world is unknown to us, so this is an exciting way to document and share the wonders of the ocean.
-If you’re passionate about marine conservation, this is also a powerful avenue for raising awareness of current issues, such as plastic pollution.
+Much of the underwater world is unknown to us, so this is an exciting way to document and share the wonders of the ocean with the rest of the world.
+If you’re passionate about marine conservation, this is also a powerful avenue for raising awareness about current issues, such as plastic pollution.

 For this job, you will need strong photography skills as well as PADI pro diving skills.

 Public safety diving refers to the underwater work carried out by authorities such as the police or search and rescue teams.

 A career as a public safety diver could see you assisting with criminal investigations that have an underwater element, or playing a vital role in life-saving rescue team operations.

 Often, this type of diving will require you to carry out underwater searches in very poor visibility, gruelling conditions, or in areas where recreational divers wouldn’t normally go.